-1.5 Design Parameters
+1.6 Design Parameters

-Provide on the coversheet (and subsequent sheets as necessary) Design Information as defined in PR 07-01 Section 2.4 and Appendix B. If the PC includes design variations for multiple tiers or levels of the same design parameter(s), all or part of the Design Information should be presented in a checklist format and provide general direction to future users (design professionals and plan reviewers) for the application of the PC to site-specific projects.
+The PC drawings shall provide on the coversheet (and subsequent sheets as necessary) Design Information as defined in PR 07-01 Section 2.4 and Appendix B. In accordance with Section 8 of this IR, Photovoltaic (PV) requirements shall also be included in the Design Information section.
+If the PC includes design variations for multiple tiers or levels of the same design parameter(s), all or part of the Design Information should be presented in a checklist format and provide general direction to future users (design professionals and plan reviewers) for the application of the PC to site-specific projects.
 The checklist shall include any cut sheets of boards, boxes and equipment to be mounted on the structure, including weights and dimensions.
-Additionally, refer to and coordinate with PL 07-02

-Section 3, which summarizes common site-specific parameters to be verified at Over-the-Counter (OTC) plan reviews.
+Additionally, refer to and coordinate with PL 07-02 Section 3, which summarizes common site-specific parameters to be verified at Over-the-Counter (OTC) plan reviews.